wusmall1994-create/anti-tnf-ibd-module-reproducibility/README.md

 This repository contains cleaned code, selected derived result tables, and figure exports for a public-database transcriptomic analysis of pretreatment mucosal modules associated with anti-TNF outcomes in inflammatory bowel disease.

-It is a scientific reproducibility repository, not the journal-administration package.
-Manuscript Word files, cover letters, submission forms, response letters, and local packaging/audit administration files are intentionally excluded.

 ## Contents